Body image issues can be particularly acute for people in entertainment, which also provides most of the icons and role models of appearance.

 [Los Angeles Times, January 29, 2006]

-Not that a lot of us don’t appreciate thin blond women – particularly those with acting talent, depth and passion – but thankfully there are women in film and television with other body types equally as appealing.
+Not that a lot of us don’t appreciate thin blond women – particularly those with talent, depth and passion – but thankfully there are women in film and television with other body types equally as appealing and dynamic as actors.

 My related article: Body Image and Creative Expression.